MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/coe-overview.md

 ms.reviewer: deonhe
 ---

-# Overview of the Automation Center of Excellence toolkit
+# Overview of the Automation Center of Excellence kit

-Introduction
+## Introduction

 Microsoft Power Platform adoption best practices for Automation Centers of Excellence (CoE) provides proven guidance on how to establish, and then scale an Automation CoE in your organization.
 It consists of best practices, documentation, and tools.